Qinyuehu/scotted/_posts/2014-09-30-nvidia-driver-on-backported-kernel.md

 categories:
 ---

-**Update: This is no longer necessary.
+**Update 2015-01-05: This is no longer necessary.
 When I wrote this, the current version of nvidia-kernel-dkms was 319.82.
 The current version in the Wheezy Debian repository (as I write this comment) is 340.65 which resolves this bug, at least on the current backported kernel (3.16.0-0.bpo-4).
 If you are still